-The WCCR Scholarship Program is proud to share the success stories of the students we have supported throughout their high school and university education.
-To help us continue this great work, contact our Sponsorship Chair, or make a donation today!
+The WCCR Scholarship & University Grant Program is proud to share the success stories of the students we have supported throughout their high school and university education.
+To help us continue this great work, contact our University Grant Chair, or make a donation today!

 “Starting with my high school education The Women’s Club has supported my studies.
 Later, Universidad Nacional (UNA) admitted me to study Economic and Social Planning, and WCCR continued to support my professional career.
 This involved not only obtaining a university degree but also growing holistically as a human being.
 On this day, and with my diploma in my hands, I am very aware that being a professional does not mean holding a document that shows my name and degree but rather it includes my performance in the workforce, the love I bring to everything I do, and working for and with other people.
 I am very aware that we live in a very individualistic world, one that needs more people who love their fellow men and women and who want to help.
 God willing, I hope to perform my best during the course of my life.
 Once again I want to express my THANKS to the Women’s Club for providing fundamental help in my growth and development as a professional.”

 Daniel Barrantes, our student who graduated from TEC in Cartago as a Mechatronics Engineer in December 2014, (a six-year course leading to the “Licenciatura” degree) has accepted a job with Boston Scientific.
 Congratulations!
 And thanks to Nelleke Bruyn, his supportive and tireless “madrina”.
 Here is a photo of his graduation day, with his proud parents.

 The following letter is a translation (and adaptation) of a thank-you letter written (in Spanish) by our former student David Artavia to his madrina, Mary Jo Miller (also supportive and tireless).
 After graduating in December 2014 in computer Science, David is pursuing a Licenciatura Degree.